IBM-Bluemix-Docs/mobilepush/push-compliance.md

 IBM {{site.data.keyword.mobilepushshort}} Service meets the required IBM Controls that are commensurate with the Health Insurance Portability and Accountability Act of 1996 (HIPAA) Security and Privacy Rule requirements.
 The {{site.data.keyword.mobilepushshort}} Service stores the data in encrypted format at rest, and transmits the data encrypted.

 If you are part of regulatory industry like HIPAA and want to send sensitive information using the IBM Cloud {{site.data.keyword.mobilepushshort}}  Service you should not be using Post/message API, since the payload sent over third-party Push providers may not meet regulatory guidelines.
-Instead, you could follow the below steps where only messageId is sent over third-party Push providers, but the actual sensitive data is downloaded by the client application over a secure (https) transport.
+Instead, you can use the following steps where only messageId is sent over third-party Push providers, but the actual sensitive data is downloaded by the client application over a secure (https) transport.

 1. Provision a new instance Advanced Plan or upgrade your existing instance to an Advanced Plan.
 2. Send a [silent notification](https://cloud.ibm.com/docs/services/mobilepush?topic=mobile-pushnotification-interactive-notifications#send_silent_notifications_for_ios) using the {{site.data.keyword.mobilepushshort}} Service.